Alder Hey organs scandal

-The Alder Hey organs scandal involved the unauthorised removal, retention, and disposal of human tissue, including children’s organs, during the period 1986 to 1996.
-During this period organs were retained in more than 2,000 pots containing body parts from around 850 infants.
-These were later uncovered at Alder Hey Children's Hospital, Liverpool, during a public inquiry into the organ retention scandal.
+The Alder Hey organs scandal in Liverpool, England, involved the unauthorised removal, retention, and disposal of human tissue, including children's organs, during the period 1981 to 1996.
+Organs were retained in more than 2,000 pots containing body parts from around 850 infants.
+These were later uncovered at Alder Hey Children's Hospital, during a public inquiry into the organ retention scandal.

+In 2002, compensation was paid to over 1,000 parents.
 The scandal led to the Human Tissue Act 2004, which overhauled legislation regarding the handling of human tissues in the UK and created the Human Tissue Authority.

 History

 Until a public inquiry in 1999, the general public was unaware that Alder Hey and other hospitals within the National Health Service (NHS) were retaining patients' organs without family consent.

-The inquiry was sparked by the death of 11-month-old Samantha Rickard, who died in 1992 while undergoing open-heart surgery at Bristol Royal Infirmary (BRI).
-In 1996, four years after Samantha's death, her mother Helen Rickard learned of the allegations of excessive mortality rates for children's heart surgery at the BRI.
-Rickard demanded a copy of her infant daughter's medical records from the hospital and found a letter from the pathologist who performed the post-mortem to her surgeon, stating that he had retained Samantha's heart.
+The inquiry was sparked by the death in 1992 of 11-month-old Samantha Rickard while undergoing open-heart surgery at Bristol Royal Infirmary.
+In 1996, her mother Helen Rickard learned of the allegations of excessive mortality rates for children's heart surgery at that hospital.
+Rickard demanded a copy of her infant daughter's medical records and found a letter from the pathologist who performed the post-mortem to her surgeon, stating that he had retained Samantha's heart.
 Confronted with this evidence, the hospital promptly returned the heart in 1997.
 Rickard quit her job in order to find out exactly what had happened to her daughter; she set up a support group with other parents and ran a free phone helpline to cater to the many other families affected as well.

 A Bristol Heart Children Action Group was set up, and the group embarked on discussions with the hospital to find out how much human material had been kept from children who had died after cardiac surgery.
 In February 1999, the Action Group members called a press conference so that the public could learn about the retained hearts.
-In the meantime, serious doubts about the quality of paediatric cardiac surgery at Bristol led to the formation of a Public Inquiry, chaired by Ian Kennedy.
-In September 1999 a medical witness to the Inquiry drew attention to the large number of hearts held at the Alder Hey Children's Hospital in Liverpool.
+In the meantime, serious doubts about the quality of paediatric cardiac surgery at Bristol led to the formation of a public inquiry, chaired by Ian Kennedy, into what became known as the Bristol heart scandal.
+In September 1999, a medical witness to the inquiry drew attention to the large number of hearts held at the Alder Hey Children's Hospital in Liverpool.

-As the details of Alder Hey's organ retention began to come to light the public learned that the programme went back decades.
-An investigation was opened in December 1999 bringing to light the fact that Alder Hey was not the only Liverpool hospital affected; Walton Hospital had stored the organs of 700 patients.
+As the details of Alder Hey's organ retention began to come to light, the public learned that the programme went back decades.
+An investigation was opened in December 1999 and found that Alder Hey was not the only Liverpool hospital affected; Walton Hospital had stored the organs of 700 patients.